breadthe/chasingcode.dev/source/_posts/2019-06-01-developer-podcasts.md

 **Spotify?** Yes

-**What is is about?** Wes and Scott are full stack developers deeply embedded in React-land.
+**What is it about?** Wes and Scott are full stack developers deeply embedded in React-land.
 React is not really my cup of tea (Vue.js FTW) but this is my second most listened podcast because most episodes are not React-specific but rather touch heavily on general JavaScript issues, as well as a diverse range of topics relevant to developers.
 The two have great chemistry and are absolutely hilarious to listen to.

 I found out about Wes Bos when I attended his talk on CSS Grid at Laracon 2018.
 Both him and Scott run their own businesses focused mainly on creating premium video tutorials on React and JavaScript-related subjects.